Kawasaki Recalls All-Terrain Vehicles Due to Fire Hazard

-Kawasaki is recalling approximately 15,000 all-terrain vehicles (ATVs) sold at dealers nationwide between October 2011 and May 2017 due to a possible fire hazard.
+Kawasaki is recalling about 15,000 of their all-terrain vehicles (ATVs) due to a fire hazard.

-The company says the fuel tap on affected KFX50 and KFX90 ATVs can leak, posing a fire hazard.
-There have been 18 reports of fuel leakage from the fuel tap, according to the U.S. Consumer Product Safety Commission (CPSC).
-No injuries have been reported.
+The company received 18 reports of fuel leakage from the fuel tap.
+Although no injuries have been reported, the leakage poses a fire hazard.

 JOIN THE CONVERSATION